SAA Foundation Opportunity Grant Application & Guidelines

 Overview

-The Society of American Archivists (SAA) Foundation Opportunity Grant program is designed to provide funding that will enable archival repositories to take advantage of unexpected and time-sensitive opportunities, i.e., projects that the repository would not be able to benefit from if it does not receive timely outside financial support.
+The Society of American Archivists (SAA) Foundation Opportunity Grant program provides funding to help archival repositories seize unexpected, time-sensitive opportunities, i.e., projects that would otherwise be out of reach without timely external financial support.

-The Opportunity Grant Fund differs from the SAA Foundation’s Catalyst Grant program (formerly, Strategic Grant program) in that it is designed to provide timely support for unplanned opportunities.
-The Catalyst Grant provides funding for planned, complex, longer-term projects that will benefit the applicant organization and advance one or more of the strategic goals of the SAA and the SAA Foundation.
+The Opportunity Grant Fund differs from the SAA Foundation’s Catalyst Grant program in that it provides timely support for unplanned opportunities.
+In contrast, the Catalyst Grant is intended for planned, complex, and longer-term projects that advance one or more of SAA’s strategic goals; align with the mission, vision, and core values of the SAA Foundation; and contribute to the archival profession at large.
 Visit the Catalyst Grant program site for more information.

-• Applicants must demonstrate they are prepared to begin and complete the work within 8 months.
+• Project Timeline: Applicants must demonstrate they are prepared to begin and complete the work within eight months of the award date.

-• SAA Foundation accepts Opportunity Grant applications year-round until funds have been fully allocated.
+• Application Period: The SAA Foundation accepts Opportunity Grant applications year-round until funds have been fully allocated.
 The application website will indicate when/if funds are exhausted for the current grant cycle.

 Eligibility

-• Archivists who reside within the United States and are affiliated with non-profit archival repositories that have stewardship over collections that are open to the public
+• Archivists residing in the United States who are affiliated with non-profit archival repositories that steward collections that are open to the public [Independent scholars or archivists not affiliated with a repository are not eligible.]

-• Applicants are not required to hold an SAA membership to apply for an Opportunity Grant.
+Applicants are not required to hold SAA membership to apply for an Opportunity Grant.

 • Applicants who have previously received SAA Foundation funding must have submitted a final report for their last project before applying for an Opportunity Grant.

 • Projects requesting assistance with emergency preparedness or recovery efforts from major disasters are not eligible for Opportunity Grants.
-The National Disaster Recovery Fund for Archives exists to support such projects.
+The National Disaster Recovery Fund for Archives supports such initiatives.

-• Financial support to attend the SAA Annual Meeting is not eligible for Opportunity Grants.
-The Annual Meeting Awards Fund exists to support such requests.
+• Financial support to attend the SAA Annual Meeting is ineligible for Opportunity Grants.
+The Annual Meeting Awards Fund is available for those requests.

-• Salaries and benefits.
-Salaries and benefits should apply only to project activities proposed and to time spent on project work (e.g., a percentage of salary based on time spent on a specific project).
-SAA Foundation may pay benefits if they are specifically indicated in the budget.
+• Salaries and Benefits: Funding may be used for salaries and benefits directly related to proposed project activities and proportional to time spent on the project (e.g., a percentage of salary based on project involvement).
+The SAA Foundation may cover benefits if they are clearly itemized in the budget.

-• Fees and honoraria.
-Consultant fees and honoraria paid to archivists, conservators, or consultants should apply only to the project activities proposed and to time spent on project work.
+• Fees and Honoraria: Consultant fees and honoraria paid to archivists, conservators, or consultants must be specific to the proposed project activities and time spent.

-• Internships and training opportunities.
-Funding for internships and training opportunities will be considered if it can be demonstrated that an opportunity will need to be passed up if additional funding is not available.
+• Internships and Training Opportunities: Funding for internships and training opportunities will be considered if applicants can demonstrate that an opportunity would be lost without additional financial support.

-• Project-related domestic travel.
-SAA Foundation grant funds may be used to pay for travel that is directly related to project activities (e.g., travel to donor site to appraise an unplanned acquisition).
-This includes domestic airfare, hotel, meals, mileage, and per diem at any standard rate if the rates do not exceed current federal rates for the local area.
+• Project-Related Domestic Travel: Grant funds may be used for travel directly connected to project activities (e.g., visiting a donor site to appraise a collection).
+This includes domestic airfare, lodging, meals, mileage, and per diem, as long as rates do not exceed current federal guidelines.

-• Postage.
-Mailing costs related to the proposed activity may be included.
-Applicants are encouraged to take advantage of bulk-mail postal rates whenever possible.
+• Postage: Mailing costs directly related to the project may be included.
+Applicants are encouraged to use bulk-mail rates when feasible.

 • Overhead or indirect costs